Disguised remuneration: tax avoidance using unfunded pension arrangements (Spotlight 58)

 Scheme promoters should carefully consider the disclosure of tax avoidance schemes (DOTAS) legislation to decide if the arrangements they are marketing should be declared to HMRC.

-What to do if you’re using this or similar arrangements
+What to do if you’re using these or similar arrangements

-If you’re using this or similar schemes or arrangements, we strongly advise you to withdraw from it and settle your tax affairs to prevent building up a large tax bill.
+If you’re using this or similar schemes or arrangements, HMRC strongly advises you to withdraw from it and settle your tax affairs.

 If you’re already speaking to someone in HMRC about your use of an avoidance scheme, you should contact them to discuss this further.

-If you do not have an HMRC contact and you want to get out of this, or similar arrangements, you can contact HMRC about getting out of this or similar arrangements.
+If you do not have an HMRC contact and you want to get out of this, or similar arrangements, you can contact HMRC to talk about getting out of an avoidance scheme.

 Get more information or report a scheme